Embedded Vision Design (full-time)

 - Develop an embedded application on a microcontroller or microcomputer based on image recognition and image processing

-- Develop a technical system in which image data plays an essential role
+- Develop an embedded system in which image data plays an essential role

 - Translate a customer wish/idea into technical specifications